Call MVCC Admissions

 Goals & Outcomes

-Students will demonstrate an ability to communicate effectively and clearly.
+- 1a) Students will demonstrate their ability to communicate effectively and clearly.

-Students will be exposed to diverse points of view.
+- 4b) Students will demonstrate an understanding of diverse points of view.

 This course is an opportunity for students to develop the skills necessary to be successful in college.
 Students learn the importance of the faculty-student and advisor-advisee relationship, develop time management techniques, apply effective study skill techniques, recognize the implications of living in a diverse society, utilize college resources, and explore career and transfer requirements.
 Collaborative projects are included.
 Students matriculated in a degree program must take this course in their first term of study.
 See when this course is offered ...